r1chardj0n3s/parse/README.rst

 prefix must be present if at all.
 Similarly number sign is handled automatically.

 The types supported are a slightly different mix to the format() types.
-Some format() types come directly over: d, n, %, f, e, b, o and x.
+Some format() types come directly over: "d", "n", "%", "f", "e", "b", "o" and "x".
-In addition some regular expression character group types D, w, W, s and S are also available.
+In addition some regular expression character group types "D", "w", "W", "s" and "S" are also available.

 The "e" and "g" types are case-insensitive so there is not need for the "E" or "G" types.